What's New :

 Challenges:

-• It is a likelihood of temperatures in the U.K. reaching 40° C (104° F) is now 10 times higher than in the pre-industrial era.
+• The likelihood of temperatures in the U.K. reaching 40° C (104° F) is now 10 times higher than in the pre-industrial era.

-• Transportation: Britain has some of the oldest working railways in the world.
-The London Underground dates back to 1863, and many of the trains in use are decades old-seven lines still don’t have air conditioning.
+• Transportation: Britain has a few of the oldest operating railways in the world; the London Underground was established in 1863, and many of the trains are decades old; seven lines are still without air conditioning.

 Conclusion